Activities

 Do you struggle with the complex and often convoluted language of tax returns?
 Do you want to understand how to enhance your tax time experience?
 Available for seniors over 55 and those with low to moderate income, this service allows participants to maximize the benefits of both income tax returns and property taxes.

-AARP Volunteer Tax Preparers assist income tax returns from February to April 15th on Mondays, Thursdays, and Fridays from 9:15 a.m. to 3:00 p.m.
-Additionally, they go over property taxes or renter’s rebates from May through August on the second Monday of each month from 10:00 a.m.- 2:00 p.m by appointment only.
+AARP Volunteer Tax Preparers assist income tax returns from February to April 15th on Mondays, Thursdays, and Fridays from 9:00 a.m. to 1:00 p.m.
+Additionally, they go over property taxes or renter’s rebates from June through August on the second Monday of each month from 9:00 a.m.- 1:00 p.m., no appointment is needed.
 Call the Center at (218) 751-8836 for more information.

 BINGO

-Come enjoy BINGO with other members of the community the second Tuesday of the month at 1 p.m.
+Come enjoy BINGO with other members of the community the second and fourth Tuesday of each month at 1 p.m.
 There is no charge to play, just a fun and exciting time for all who participate!

 Blood Pressure Checks